Festivals & Events

 The easiest way to reach the festival is by bus to Takachiho.

-From Kumamoto, ride a Kyushu Sanko Bus or Miyazaki Kotsu bus to the Takachiho Bus Center, which takes about three and a half hours.
+From Kumamoto, ride a Kyushu Sanko Bus or Miyazaki Kotsu bus to the Takachiho Bus Center, which takes about three hours.

 Dozens of ancient Shinto folk dances to entertain you